BIGJRA/BIGJRA.github.io/reborn.md

 Head on over to the Beryl Cemetery at night.
 Talk to one of the pumpkins with a Soul Candle in your bag and you can catch **Pumpkaboo**.

 Head down into Jasper Ward and go left.
 You'll see a kid being bullied by some Venipede and Scolipede.

+**Pokemon Swarm.
+Field: No Field**
+- Venipede, Lv.
+34, Ability: Poison Point, Serious Nature, IVs: 10
+    - Toxic
+    - Protect
+    - Venoshock
+    - Bug Bite
+- Venipede, Lv.
+34, Ability: Swarm, Serious Nature, IVs: 10
+    - Poison Tail
+    - Pursuit
+    - Rollout
+    - Bug Bite
+- Scolipede, Lv.
+42, @Muscle Band, Ability: Speed Boost, Serious Nature, IVs: 10
+    - Steamroller
+    - Poison Tail
+    - Pursuit
+    - Rollout

 Defeat them, and the kid will head back to his home.

 Next, it's time for the big one.
 Head back to the Jasper Police Station and talk to the chief, then talk to the female **Growlithe**.
 That alone is a decent reward, but we can take this Growlithe and any male Pokemon in its egg group to the daycare to produce an egg.
 Bring an egg back to the police station and we can trade it with the guy at the bottom to get what the community calls the Mystery Egg.